openessays/vlc-android-3.0.11/README.md

 # VLC for Android
-This is the official Android port of VLC.
+This is a fork of the official Android port of VLC.

 ## License
 VLC for Android is licensed under GPLv3